 9 Tips to make your holiday at Balconia go smoothly

 First, try not to panic.
 I know this is easy to say and harder to do.
 Misinformation is rife and it is difficult not to panic when more people in your town contracting Coronavirus.
-We have seven confirmed cases in our town today and 2100 in our state.

 We will get through this.
 I get through school and kindergarten holidays and periods with Miss M is sick.
 It is possible to work from home with a small child around: you just need a strategy and some patience.